-Wisconsin---has an aged/disabled level of \$781.78/mo (the SSI/SSP rate), a 300% ADAP level & a 240% SPAP level (it excludes the disabled).
+Wisconsin---has an aged/disabled level of \$781.78/mo (the SSI/SSP rate), a 300% ADAP level & a 240% SPAP level (that excludes the disabled).
 The risk pool has a Medicare supplement & premium discounts for those under \$33,000.
-Ex-Gov Doyle (D) raised the CHIP (to 300%) & parent (to 200%) levels and started a "Basic Care" plan for non-Medicare child-less adults under 200%, but its caseload soon outgrew funding.
-Gov Walker & the new legislature (both R) plan \$3 billion in Medicaid cuts, including dropping-or at least lowering the income level for--the 67,000 already on Basic Care.
-He also froze enrollment in the "Family Care" nursing home alternative program (but, at CMS' demand, he reversed himself & instead re-opened Family Care-which has a 5 to 10 yr long waiting list anyway) and other aged & disabled programs, wants to cut the 200% parent level to 133%, charge premiums and more & bigger co-pays, "adjust" payments for kidney dialysis and Rx fees and drop those -including children under 26--who haven't enrolled in their parents' or their own job's insurance.
+Ex-Gov Doyle (D) raised the CHIP (to 300%) & parent (to 200%) levels and started a "Basic Care" plan for non-Medicare childless adults under 200%, but its caseload soon outgrew funding.
+Gov Walker & the new legislature (both R) plan \$3 billion in Medicaid cuts, including dropping-or at least lowering the income level for--the 67,000 already on Basic Care (with thousands more on its waiting list).
+He also froze en-rollment in the "Family Care" nursing home alternative program (but, at CMS' demand, he now plans to reverse himself & re-open enrollment; but it still has waiting lists in some counties for some diagnoses & lacks any funding source).
+He wants to cut the 200% parent level to 133%, charge premiums and more & bigger co-pays, "adjust" kidney dialysis payments & Rx fees and drop those, including children under 26, who don't enroll in their parents' or their own job's insurance.
 Yet even GOP legislators spurned his plan to cut SPAP coverage.
-So far CMS hesitates to permit most such changes (which require waiver amendments or SPAs; and most veer close to, or violate, the ACA's MOE rules)
+CMS hesitates to permit such waivers or SPAs, because most veer close to, or even violate, federal MOE laws.

 Wyoming--has no spend down, an aged/disabled level of \$723 (the SSI/SSP rate), a parent level of 38%/51% wkg ('12) & a 200% CHIP level.
 Its SPAP covers non-Medicare clients below 100%.
-The legislature (R) widened CHIP dental, vision & mental health benefits.
+The legislature (R) widened CHIP dental, vis- ion & mental health benefits.
 Ex-Gov Freudenthal (D) added a state risk pool low income premium discount for those under 250% (it already had a Medicare supplement).
 The state planned to cut provider fees \$25 million, the DD & HCB budget \$3.6 million (freezing-in a waiting list) & dialysis aid by \$250,000.
-ADAP's 332% income level & formulary were cut Its enrollment was capped (but its waiting list is still 0) & client cost-sharing was imposed.
+ADAP's 332% income level & formulary were cut and its enrollment was capped (but its waiting list is still 0) & client cost-sharing was imposed.
 Gov Mead (R) plans more cuts